The Singleton

 Chapter 16: 0x10: The Convergence

-Jeff got off the plane in Geneva and was told, by a polite man with a Meridian Aerospace pin on his lapel, that Mr. Meridian had asked him to stay at the airport hotel tonight and to come to the tower at dawn tomorrow — 5:00 a.m., before the 8:00 board meeting.
+Jeff got off the plane in Geneva and was told, by a polite man with a Meridian Aerospace pin on his lapel and the bearing of someone who had delivered worse news to better people, that Mr. Meridian had asked him to stay at the airport hotel tonight and to come to the tower at dawn tomorrow — 5:00 a.m., before the 8:00 board meeting.
 He took the hotel.
 He showered.
-He ate an omelet.
-He slept for nine hours.
-He had not slept for nine hours since February.
+He ate an omelet he did not taste.
+He slept for nine hours, which was not a thing his nervous system had let him do since February, and woke at 4:00 with the specific clarity of a process that has finally been allowed to drain its queue.

 He brought up his whiteboard tool.
-The whiteboard Jeff had photographed in his garage two weeks ago was displayed on the wall-sized monitor.
-On it were the fifteen data points of his personal corpus, the six candidate hypotheses, the crossings-out of five of them.
-He had come to Geneva to do, here, in a quiet hour, the thing he had been putting off.
+The photograph he had taken in his garage two weeks ago resolved on the wall-sized monitor: fifteen data points of his personal corpus, six candidate hypotheses, five of them crossed out in the marker-stroke of a man who had eliminated them at three in the morning, alone.
+He had carried this image across nine time zones precisely because he had not been willing to do, in his own house, the thing he had come here to do in a borrowed one.

 He was going to run the audit.